 5. Give the sleeping bag gentle care

 If one knows how to use and sustain things, they shall be in good shape for a long time; and it’s the same with a sleeping bag.
 Remember not to put the sleeping near the fire, for example, the campfire.
-Do not let your kids jump on the sleeping bags or else its down material will get distributed unevenly.
+Do not let your kids jump on the sleeping bags or else its own material will get distributed unevenly.
 Then, it’s difficult for you to sleep inside the bag.

 1. Is it better to wear clothes in a sleeping bag?

-If you find your sleeping bag is not warm enough to sleep in, wearing long underwear and clothes will keep you warmer inside.
+If you find your sleeping bag is not warm enough to sleep in, wearing long underwear and clothes will keep you warm inside.
 The clothes play the role of another layer of insulation that keeps your natural heat close to your body and prevents it from getting out.

 However, take notes of the following points: